layline-io/layline-doc/docs/02-concept/06-advanced/02-secret-management.md

 layline.io supports to copy a key-pair.
 This is useful to copy a key-pair from a Configuration Server to a Reactive Engine Cluster, or vice versa.
 To copy click the copy button next to the key-paid.
 To past click `Paste Key`.
 If a key-pair is in your clipboard (kept in layline internal format), it will be pasted and inserted.

-:::caution Note: Key-pairs are User-specific
+:::warning Note: Key-pairs are User-specific
 Please note, that key-pairs added to the Configuration Server are specific to logged in user and not visible to other users that may be sharing the Configuration Server with.
 :::